mikeisadev/graphene-simple-php-framework/readme.md

 $group->get('/login', [AuthController::class, 'loginView'])->setName('login');
 ```

+Add the controller method to the route you're building.

+If you look carefully inside the ```AuthController```, I've done the same thing for the ```registerView``` method.
+Going inside *routes/web.php* I've attached this method to the register route for the get HTTP method.

 This is a linear exaple to return views for specific GET routes.

 Explore request and response object methods in Slim documentation: